 We will never know what went through the minds of those businessmen, but over the years, Korea has become even more constrained in its idea of nationness.
 Despite their effort to assimilate to the community through shared language and culture, most immigrating ethnic Koreans are considered 'aliens.'
 To South Koreans, the multiple generations abroad can be a marker of "tainted" blood, similar to Imperial Spain's Casta system and the perception that Peninsulars, or Europeans born in Europe, were superior to Creoles, Europeans born in the Americas.

-A concept that developed after the Korean War (1950-1953) is minjok, defined as "one country, one people, and one language," and the term that derives from it-"Danil Minjok," which means "one blood."
-38 Yet. despite sharing ancestry, modern-day Koryo Saram do not quite fit in Korea's confined idea of minjok: people were present during Korea's modern history and grew together from the ashes of a devastating war.
+38 Yet, despite sharing ancestry, modern-day Koryo Saram do not quite fit in Korea's confined idea of minjok: people were present during Korea's modern history and grew together from the ashes of a devastating war.
 Furthermore, although first-generation Koryoin can be considered ethnic Koreans, the second and subsequent generations were born in Russia, with some being mixblooded, and are therefore considered as foreigners.
-This is evidenced by a 2016 study, where less than half of Koreans considered North Koreans as "one of them" or "brothers," with the younger generation especially identifying less with their Northern compatriots.39 People who have lived for decades, if not over a century, thousands of miles away fare even worse.
+This is evidenced by a 2016 study, where less than half of Koreans considered North Koreans as "one of them" or "brothers," with the younger generation especially identifying less with their Northern compatriots. ??9 South Korea's unacceptance towards Koryoin tends to occur because the country has never been receptive to multiculturalism.
+South Koreans might be tolerant of different cultures, but that does not "translate to greater support for specific ethnic Korean groups," and Koreans still remain "hesitant to accept the notion that co-ethnics should all live in one state."
+People who have lived for decades, if not over a century, thousands of miles away fare even worse. ??0 There are many theories as to why, but the core reason is the competitiveness of the nation.

-South Korea's unacceptance towards Koryoin tends to occur because the country has never been receptive to multiculturalism.
-South Koreans might be tolerant of different cultures, but that does not "translate to greater support for specific ethnic Korean groups," and Koreans still remain "hesitant to accept the notion that co-ethnics should all live in one state."40 There are many theories as to why, but the core reason is the competitiveness of the nation.
-South Korea is one of the world's most densely populated countries.41 Many Koreans believe that Korea is a strong nation because the relatively small amount of opportunities for a large number of people drives out the best in each individual, allowing the nation to be competitive despite its small size relative to other countries.
-42 Most South Korean students, therefore, spend 16 hours at school and afterschool academies called hagwons.
-43 The competition for top universities is extreme, and students often describe the system as "stressful, authoritarian, brutally competitive, and meritocratic."
-44 In such a dog-eat-dog world, the addition of Koryoin means more people, meaning more competition for jobs and schools, which makes it even harder for South Koreans themselves to survive in their country.

-'Succeeding to make the nation a better place' has been a common saying for many Korean generations.
+South Korea is one of the world's most densely populated countries.
+41 37 The Miracle of Han River refers to the period when South Korea achieved rapid economic growth after the Korean War.
+This is when South 165 Korea transformed from a developing to a developed country.
+38 number of people drives out the best in each 166 individual, allowing the nation to be competitive despite its small size relative to other countries. ??2 Most South Korean students, therefore, spend 16 hours at school and afterschool academies called hagwons. ??3 The 168 competition for top universities is extreme, and students often describe the system as "stressful, authoritarian, brutally competitive, and meritocratic." ??4 'Succeeding to make the nation a better place' has been a common saying for many Korean generations.
 This specific motto came into existence during the post-Korean War when South Korea was not industrialized or developed.
 Therefore, many senior citizens tend to assert that it is the responsibility of the future generations of Korea to brighten the future of the nation.
-Following that motto, vounger generations became focused on their country's achievements, gradually leading them to prefer a closed, tightly-knit community.
-This behavior makes the Korean public tentative about accepting people who wish to settle in South Korea, a country that they themselves built and are proud of, that "Korea was born to life exclusively by the work of Koreans and no one else"45; any foreigner is then seen as simply reaping the benefits of Korean blood, sweat, and tears.
-This social unacceptance extends even to Koryoin who already reside in South Korea, who are "othered," heavily discriminated against. and can only work menial labor46.
+Following that motto, younger generations became focused on their country's achievements, gradually leading them to prefer a closed, tightly-knit community.
+This behavior makes the Korean public tentative about accepting people who wish to settle in South Korea, a country that they themselves built and are proud of, that "Korea was born to life 176 exclusively by the work of Koreans and no one else"